 Unlike the individual nootropics listed above, this is a nootropic stack.
 Stacking simply means taking more than one nootropic at a time.
 By combining two-or-more substances, a greater nootropic effect can be reached than by taking them individually.
 And that's definitely the case with this simple and effective nootropic stack.

 Caffeine and L-theanine is my go-to nootropic stack for writing.
 There's no question about it: this stack works.
-It's no secret that caffeine can increase alertness, improve mood, and more.
+We all know that caffeine can increase alertness, improve mood, and more.
 But when taken with L-theanine, caffeine becomes even more effective.

 L-theanine is a non-essential amino acid naturally found in green tea.
 It has a calming effect but isn't sedating.
 When taken with caffeine, L-theanine can eliminate some of its negative effects like increased anxiety, jitters, and the dreaded crash a few hours after consumption.
 Here are some of the nootropic benefits that L-theanine and caffeine users have reported: